fashionunited/gatsby-starter-landing-pages/README.md

     },
     {
       label: "Email",
-      url: "mailto:fashionunited@gmail.com",
+      url: "mailto:info@fashionunited.com",
       iconClassName: "fa fa-envelope"
     }
   ],
-  copyright: "Copyright © 2017.
-Advanced User", // Copyright string for the footer of the website and RSS feed.
+  copyright: "Copyright ©2018. ", // Copyright string for the footer of the website and RSS feed.
   themeColor: "#c62828", // Used for setting manifest and progress theme colors.
   backgroundColor: "#e0e0e0" // Used for setting manifest background color.
 };